manushri-d/ece445/manushri/README.md

 Finalized circuit schematic and started working on PCB.
 Split the PCB work in round robin style, with each person working on it at one time.
 We have 2 PCBs, but I mostly worked on the wearable component.
 Successfully made order by audit

 ## 2024-11-6 PCB update
 Realized we were lacking flash, crystal, and antenna, all crucial parts of the PCB.
+Wish we had used ESP32 Wroom instead of ESP32C3.
+This design setback is quite major, but I am confident we can overcome it.
 I started redoing the wearable system circuit schematic, and did initial connections for the PCB aspect of it.
 Also organized it to make it seem more professional and easy to follow.
 Made order after a long day!

 ## 2024-11-13 Starting Arduino code with breadboard
 Started working on breadboard after getting the modules.
 Starting the Arduino code was difficult, as none of us had prior experience.
 I searched up a lot of initial Arduino tutorials to learn how the software worked.
 Played around with flashing the ESP32 Wroom module for the first time.
 Searched up libraries for the heart rate sensor and the led strip.